T of C

 Nǚ dé zài zhēn shū, nǚ xíng zài zhāo dé.

-Women’s virtue is loyalty and gentleness, women’s behavior is to display virtue.
+Womanly virtue lies in loyalty and gentleness, womanly behavior is a display of virtue.

 慎固幽深,太姒也風化天下, (幽深 is elsewhere 纓深)